Breens-Mbaka/Adanian-Labs-Android-Test/README.md

 * Dagger Hilt - Used for Dependency Injection
 * Room - Persistence library making it easier to work with SQLite database
 * View Binding - Jetpack library allowing type safe binding of views
-* ViewModel - Designed to store and manage UI data in a lifecycle aware fashion.
+* Livedata - Notifies Observer objects in the UI when underlying data changes.

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)